tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

   Delete : int -> unit
 }
 ```
-Http DELETE is little different from GET/POST/PUT as we will be retrieving the id of the resource to be delted from the URL.
+HTTP DELETE is little different from the other implemented requests as we will be retrieving the id of the resource to be deleted from the URL.

-For example, **DELTE /people/1** will delete a person with the id 1.
+For example, **DELETE /people/1** will delete a person with the id 1.

-To retrieve the id from the url we will be using the ```pathScan``` function in Suave.
+To retrieve the id from the url, we will be using the ```pathScan``` function in Suave.
 This function similar to ```printf``` which takes a [PrintfFormat]() and a function which takes the output of the printfformat and returns the WebPart.
 You can get more details about it from the [suave-music-store book](http://theimowski.gitbooks.io/suave-music-store/content/url_parameters.html).

-In addition we will be using the following from suave
+In addition to this, we will be using the following from suave

-* The ```NO_CONTENT``` is a static ```WebPart``` represents the Http Response with the status code 204
+* The ```NO_CONTENT``` is a static ```WebPart``` represents the HTTP Response with the status code 204
-* The ```DELETE``` matches the http request of type DELETE
+* The ```DELETE``` matches the HTTP request of type DELETE

 ```fsharp
 let rest resourceName resource =